The Crown season 2

 The second season of The Crown follows the life and reign of Queen Elizabeth II.
 It consists of ten episodes and was released by Netflix on 8 December 2017.

 Claire Foy stars as Elizabeth, with main cast members Matt Smith, Vanessa Kirby, Jeremy Northam, Greg Wise, Victoria Hamilton, Alex Jennings and Lia Williams reprising their roles from the first season.
 Anton Lesser and Matthew Goode are added to the main cast.
 Original main cast members Jared Harris, John Lithgow, and Ben Miles also return in cameo appearances.

 Premise

 The Crown traces the life of Queen Elizabeth II from her wedding in 1947 through to the present day.
 Season two covers the period between 1956 and 1964.

-Claire Foy continues to portray the Queen, and the season covers the Suez Crisis in 1956, the retirement of the Queen's third Prime Minister Harold Macmillan in 1963, following the Profumo affair political scandal, and the births of the Queen’s two youngest children – Prince Andrew in 1960 and Prince Edward in 1964.
+Claire Foy continues to portray the Queen, and the season covers the Suez Crisis in 1956, the retirement of the Queen's third Prime Minister Harold Macmillan in 1963, following the Profumo affair political scandal, and the births of the Queen's two youngest sons – Prince Andrew in 1960 and Prince Edward in 1964.
 The season also portrays John F. Kennedy, Jackie Kennedy and Lord Altrincham.